 WHEN: Saturdays and public holidays (8 AM to 2 PM) and Sundays (8 AM to 3 PM), all year round

 WEBSITE: Facebook Page

 The Milnerton Flea Market offers you the chance to explore the past of Africa with unique antiques and items that you are not going to find on another continent.
 This market is open air and large.
-It has a lot of different things and is located along Table Bay with amazing views that you can see of Table Mountain.
-This is one of the most famous flea markets in the world and truly offers visitors things that they could not find anywhere else in the world.
+It has a lot of different things and is located along Table Bay with amazing views of Table Mountain.
+This is one of the most famous flea markets in the world and truly offers visitors things that they could not find anywhere else.
 One of the things that is unique about this flea market is that you are really going to have to dig.
-In fact, bins that look like they are filled with new items might even have some antique treasures that are hidden in the bottom of the bins.
+In fact, bins that look like they are filled with new items might even have some antique treasures that are hidden in the bottom of them.

 Marché aux Puces de Clignancourt